Lives of Gainsborough, by Philip Thicknesse, William Jackson and Sir Joshua Reynolds

 ISBN 9781843681663

-Philip Thicknesse, one of the most eccentric figures of the eighteenth century (he directed that after his death his hand should be chopped off and sent to his son as a reminder of the filial duties the son had scanted) was a close friend and shrewd observer of the painter whom he claimed to have discovered.
+Philip Thicknesse, one of the most eccentric and cantankerous figures of the eighteenth century, was a close companion and shrewd observer of the painter whom he claimed to have discovered, and with whom he had repeated spats.

-William Jackson, a distinguished musician and connoisseur, also claimed to have been the first to see Gainsborough’s talent, but after falling out with the painter over his reckless lifestyle, wrote an affectionate but clear eyed memoir.
+William Jackson, a distinguished musician and connoisseur, also claimed to have been the first to see Gainsborough’s talent, but fell out with the painter over his reckless lifestyle, before writing an affectionate yet clear-eyed memoir.